 Is it safe to rent a vehicle in Turkey?

 Yes!
 Renting a car in Turkey is as safe as in Europe.
-Security cameras are widespread in big cities and traffic is patrolled by police, providing a safe driving environment.
+Security cameras are widespread in big cities, and police patrol traffic, providing a safe driving environment.

 Should I rent a car in Turkey?

-What is the minimum age to rent a car in Turkey?
+What is the minimum age for renting a car in Turkey?

 The minimum age to rent a vehicle in Turkey is 21.